 Ouch!!
 This son never fails to spark introspection.
 So, what is a travel blog?
 Quickly, off the cuff, I tried to justify my blogging venture.

 I discovered several years ago that the Millennials base their lives on Yelp (let that be a word to the wise business owner).
-But what does a travel blog offer that goes beyond a Yelp review?
+But, what does a travel blog offer that goes beyond a Yelp review?
 To find some answers I thought I would look to some of the travel bloggers I follow and respect.
-In contrast to Yelp, their blogs focus on topics that encourage and support every style of traveler to go learn things.
-They are master storytellers, professional photographers and modern day explorers.
+In contrast to Yelp, travel blogs focus on topics that encourage and support every style of traveler.
+Travel bloggers are master storytellers, professional photographers, in-depth curators and modern day explorers.
 These are Travel Bloggers with purpose.

 Surprises and Gems Around Every Corner